Harmonic measures on Bowditch boundaries of groups hyperbolic relative to virtually nilpotent subgroups: Introduction

 \subsection{Random walks in graphs with discrete group actions}

-Consider a graph $X$ with action by a discrete group $\Gamma$ of isometries (automorphisms).
+Consider a graph $X$ with action by an infinite discrete group $\Gamma$ of isometries (automorphisms).
 Given a probability measure $\mu$ on $\Gamma$, there is a random walk on $X$ driven by $\mu$, that is a random walk for each $x\in X$, starting at $x$, $Z_n\cdot x=w_n\cdots w_1\cdot x$, where $w_i$ are $\Gamma$-valued independent random variables with distribution $\mu$ (whose support is assumed to generate $\Gamma$ as a semigroup).
 These well studied (for example \cite{Kai2}, \cite{MT}) random walks come within the purview of $\Gamma$-invariant Markov chains with the larger state space $X$ (see \S \ref{gen_walk}).
-Allowing for random walks that jump orbits too in certain cases (as mentioned above), may show useful information about the space and the group; corresponding drift and entropy exist when a quotient walk (driven by Markov increments in this case) is recurrent (see \S \ref{dimensionharmonic}).
+Allowing for random walks that jump orbits are useful from a geometric or group-theoretic point of view as they give useful information about the space and the group.